Working From Home Is None of the Government’s Business

 Good.
 That is what freedom looks like.
 Trial, error, negotiation, competition and adaptation.
 Not a one-size-fits-all edict cooked up in some ivory tower.

 The libertarian view is not that every employer is wise, or every employee entitled.
-The libertarian view is that adults should be left alone to sort out their own arrangements without a politician inserting himself into the deal like an unwanted middle manager.
+The libertarian view is that adults should be left alone to sort out their own arrangements without a politician inserting themselves into the deal like an unwanted middle manager.

 Freedom does not guarantee perfection; it guarantees choice, responsibility and the ability to walk away.
 Funnily enough, that is what the modern Australian political class hates.
 They’re regulating us into mediocrity.